capn-21/blenderPlugin/README.md

 v1.3.2:
 - Fixed issue that stopped import of .jpeg reference images if they were saved as .jpg

+v1.4.0:
+- Added ability to embed image texture files into the FBX binary file.
+- Now recalculates normals upon export for all selected objects

 When updating version make sure to edit addon_constructor.py line 22, kaedimexpoorter.py line 4 and addon_updater.py line 25